Sergei-Korneev/obsidian-local-images-plus/README.md

-Use it with commands mode or in timer mode:
+Use it with commands mode or in timer mode (toggle "on paste processing" option in settings):

 ![img](docs/Pasted%20image%2020221219134358.png?raw=true)